Korean diet to lose belly fat?

 Their rice bowl was so tiny I thought it was meant for a baby.
 Watching them eat from that little bowl was amusing, as much as they were shocked at how much rice I ate.

-The bowl was that tiny, I asked for five bowls of rice as the dinner went on.
+I asked for five bowls of rice as the dinner went on.
 I’m not even that big of a person that needs a big meal to be satisfied.